FDUyjx/RSMAN/README.md

 python run.py --do_train False --do_predict
 ```
 Then a test result file in the official evaluation format will be saved as `./checkpoints/result.json`.
+Compress and submit it to [CodaLab](https://competitions.codalab.org/competitions/20717) to get the final test score.